Simple to use

 May not fit all bottles

-Whether you drink cheap, $6 bottles from your local Trader Joe’s or splurge on fancy, limited-production vintages—an aerator could potentially elevate your wine.
+Whether you drink cheap, $6 bottles from your local Trader Joe’s or splurge on fancy, limited-production vintages—an aerator could potentially improve your wine.
 But, since it’s another tool to buy, store, and clean, we wanted to see if it was worth its keep before fully singing its praises.
 Below, our review of the Vintorio Wine Aerator Pourer—a $20 tool we hoped would transform our nightcaps.
 Read on for our verdict.

 Performance: Pours directly from bottle

 We like wine, but we only drink it casually.
 The after-work drink or three; a nice glass out at dinner.
 But just because we aren’t wine experts doesn’t mean we aren’t interested in making our (sometimes cheap) bottle taste better, and after a little research, we discovered that a wine aerator can do just that.

 We have to be honest—compared to other wine aerators we’ve used, this one looks awkward and feels slightly cheap, but it’s extremely easy to use.

 Aerators work by exposing your wine to oxygen, which then kicks off a process of oxidation and evaporation.
 Wine is made up of a whole lot of compounds and essentially, an aerator speeds up the process of eliminating volatile compounds while simultaneously highlighting a wine’s undertones, ensuring a smoother, more enhanced taste.